bizz84/starter_architecture_flutter_firebase/README.md

 These are all nice properties, but how do they all fit together in practice?

-A lot of it is about introducing well defined application layers, and how the data flows through them.
+By introducing application layers with clear boundaries, and defining how the data flows through them.

 ## The Application Layers